AryanJhaveri/AryanJhaveri-Cricket_TestMatch_Declaration_Strategy/README.md

 To explore this project:

-1. Access the code and interactive visualizations by opening the Jupyter Notebook (`analysis.ipynb`).
+1. Access the code and interactive visualizations by opening the Jupyter Notebook [`analysis.ipynb`](analysis.ipynb).

-2. The data used for this analysis can be found in the `Researchdata/`.
+2. The data used for this analysis can be found in the [`Researchdata`](Researchdata.csv).

 ## Author
 Aryan Jhaveri

-[Your Name]

 For any questions or further information, please feel free to reach out.